Accordion Open

 Accreditation Standard: Professional Internship 7.04 Accordion Closed

-- The students will obtain professional skills and job specific experiences related to the Parks and Recreation Management profession through participation in an Internship of 480 clock hours in a high quality work setting.
+- 7.04 Students will obtain professional skills and job specific experiences related to the Parks and Recreation Management profession.

-- The students will develop and expand their affiliation and networking skills with professionals in the field through participation in an Internship of 480 clock hours in a high quality work setting.
+- 7.04 Students will develop and expand their affiliation and networking skills with professionals in the field.

 Important Information Regarding Degree Mills